Learning Self-Correction in Vision-Language Models via Rollout Augmentation: Experiments

 \textbf{Performance.} Table~\ref{tab:overall_exp} presents the performance of our Octopus model across 7 benchmarks.
 Octopus consistently and substantially improves over the base model Qwen3-VL-8B-Instruct, achieving an average accuracy gain of 9.5 points.
 Moreover, except on MathVerse, Octopus outperforms Qwen3-VL-8B-Thinking, the officially released reasoning-enhanced variant of the same backbone.
 Among RLVR baselines, we observe that GSPO, which uses sequence-level importance sampling, consistently outperforms GRPO and DAPO, both of which rely on token-level objectives.
 Building on GSPO, Octopus further improves reasoning performance through explicit self-correction, yielding an additional 1.0 average accuracy gain.
 Compared to the self-correction baseline SRPO, Octopus augmentation significantly increases effective self-correction reward signals and achieves better performance across all evaluated tasks.
 Overall, Octopus establishes a new state of the art among open-source VLMs of comparable size by explicitly and efficiently learning self-correction.

-\textbf{Training Efficiency.} Table~\ref{tab:overall_exp} compares training efficiency and average accuracy of different RLVR methods under varying numbers of rollout samples.
+\textbf{Efficiency.} Table~\ref{tab:overall_exp} compares training efficiency and average accuracy of different RLVR methods under varying numbers of rollout samples.
 We report the average per-step time cost over the first 10 training steps.
 Across RLVR baselines, increasing the number of rollout samples significantly improves accuracy, but at the cost of roughly doubling the training time per step.
 In contrast, Octopus leverages rollout augmentation to increase the number of rollouts per input from 8 to 16 \emph{without any additional cost}.
 Since rollout generation is one of the most expensive components in RL training, this substantially reduces overall training time.
 As a result, our method achieves higher accuracy than GSPO with $n=16$ rollouts while using only $0.72\times$ the training time.
 Its training time is comparable to baselines with $n=8$, with the slight overhead attributed to updating the policy with a larger rollout set.
 These results demonstrate that by exploiting the self-correction structure, Octopus significantly accelerates RL training while simultaneously improving reasoning performance.
+We also provide inference latency and output token numbers in Appendix~\ref{app:inf_eff} to demonstrate the inference efficiency of Octopus further.